EthanNaitwe/FundRaiser/server/ENDPOINTS_VERIFICATION.md

   - Deadline: ISO datetime string (optional)
   - isPublic: boolean (defaults to true)
   - Status: string (defaults to 'active')
+- **Duplicate Prevention**:
+  - Prevents creating events with duplicate titles for the same user (case-insensitive)
+  - Returns 409 Conflict if duplicate found with message: "You already have an event with this title.
+Please choose a different title."
 - **Auto-generated fields**:
   - `id`: UUID v4
   - `currentAmount`: 0